LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 -  ``passed(Seed, Discarded, Labels)``,
 -  ``failed(Goal, Seed)``
--  ``error(Error, Culprit)`` or ``error(Error, Goal, Seed)``
+-  ``error(Error, Goal, Seed)``
+-  ``broken(Why, Culprit)``

+The ``broken(Why, Culprit)`` result only occurs when the user-defined testing setup is broken.
+For example, a non-callable template (e.g. a non-existing predicate), a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fails to classify a generated test), or errors/failures when generating tests (e.g. due to an unknown type being used in the template or a broken custom type arbitrary value generator).

 The ``Goal`` argument is the random test that failed.
 The ``Seed`` argument is the starting seed used to generate the random tests and should be regarded as an opaque term.
 See below how to use it when testing bug fixes.
-The ``error(Error, Culprit)`` result only occurs when the template is not callable (e.g. a non-existing predicate) or when there's a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fails to classify a generated test).

 The ``Discarded`` argument returns the number of generated tests that were discarded for failing to comply a pre-condition specified using the